GRCDEV/ArduSim/help/development.md

 The landing formation is by default the same than the flight formation, but the minimum distance between UAVs is lower to facilitate to collect the UAVs.

 You can use a swarm formation for the ground UAVs layout or not (it's not mandatory, you can set their starting location manually).
-As examples, the protocol MBCAP sets the initial location of the UAVs in the first point of the loaded main.java.com.protocols.mission, while MUSCOP uses the previous flight formations.
+As examples, the protocol MBCAP sets the initial location of the UAVs in the first point of the loaded mission, while MUSCOP uses the previous flight formations.

 The `FlightFormation` object also provides the following methods: